lnikon/homelab/README.md

 ### PiHole

 The current implementation is probably not reproducible, albeit it works perfectly fine on my home network.
-The (first: dc03d137424bf6cb631650c28eb70bdaed4a1702) commit saves the initial configuration for the future cloud-friendly, reproducible setup.
+The [dc03d13](https://github.com/lnikon/homelab/commit/dc03d137424bf6cb631650c28eb70bdaed4a1702) commit saves the initial configuration for the future cloud-friendly, reproducible setup.

 ## Contributing